- Posted by Susana Galdeano

 - Tested pieces used for lot validation WILL NOT BE used for flight

-- Prior to kitting for the assembly process, the handling shall be reduced to the minimum necessary to give confidence that the delivered parts will meet the project requirements.
+- Before kitting for the assembly process, the handling shall be reduced to the minimum necessary to give confidence that the delivered parts will meet the project requirements.

 The project manager will assure the correct put in place of the established and implemented company procedures for parts handling, storage and dispatching to prevent any possible degradation.